Paris is one of those cities that make you feel as if you’re literally walking into history lane. Every building appears to be telling you a story.

 It stands 52 meters (171 feet) tall and used to be part of a church.
 This church, the Saint-Jacques-de-la-Boucherie and named after the butcher’s area in medieval times, was destroyed during the French Revolution and its materials sold to the highest bidder.

-The tower was bought back, however, by the City of Paris in the year 1836 and declared a “Monument Historique” in the year 1862.
+However, the tower was bought back by the City of Paris in the year 1836 and declared a “Monument Historique” in the year 1862.
 The area surrounding the tower was transformed into a public park and has become one of the most famous historical sites in Paris!

 18. Place de la Concorde